geopython/pycsw.org/community/index.md

 There are numerous ways to interact with the pycsw community.

-## Google+

-pycsw exists as a [Google+ community](https://plus.google.com/communities/104084873011085696113).
-Join us there for pycsw news discussion, and more.

 ## FAQ

 The [_FAQ_]({{site.baseurl}}/faq) provides answers to commonly asked questions about pycsw.